 Due to this, morning events can be difficult.
 If I won’t have an opportunity to eat a meal in the morning 2 hours prior to my ride, I will eat a larger the night before, eat light that morning and bring extra food on the ride.
 Once into the 2-hour pre-ride window, I make sure I still eat snacks up to 45 minutes before I ride.

 For me, ½ of a peanut butter and jelly sandwich is my limit.
 A Clif Bar or another energy bar will also do the trick.

 Starting an event hungry is not a good idea, but going in overloaded is almost worse.
 This will take practice to figure out a system.
-Although shorter ride (1.5 hours or less) you won’t likely need to take food with you if you’ve timed your meals correctly, anything longer will probably require you to bring food to eat.
+Although a shorter ride (1.5 hours or less) you won’t likely need to take food with you if you’ve timed your meals correctly, anything longer will probably require you to bring food to eat.

 But sometimes you just want to eat real food.
 One of my favorites to bring with me is a banana.
-It’s portable, tasty and has all sorts of the nutrition you need on the bike.
+It’s portable, tasty, and has all sorts of nutrition you need on the bike.
 I try to eat every 15-30 minutes because if you wait until you are hungry, it’s too late.

 Don’t try to eat a whole Clif bar every 15 minutes, but a couple of bites will work just fine.
 I’m usually not as focused on my nutrition during a race.
 To help me remember to I hit my lap button on my Garmin every time I eat then each lap represents the interval since I last ate.
 (Know how long to wait to workout after a meal?)

 If you aren’t sure what food to buy for your next ride, check out our assortment on AMainCycling.com.
 We carry the best and most popular nutrition brands and products.
 Try a few to learn what works for you and your favorite flavors.